ironbar/luxai/reports/04_Modeling.md

 Playing with all data augmentation is extremely slow, tomorrow I will try making a submission to see if it is able to withstand the time limits.
 In around 30 minutes it only has been able to play 28 matches.

+I have submitted the ensemble with full data augmentation and just by 8 seconds it was able to finish a 32x32 game, however it only lasted 200 seconds, so in a more balanced game is likely to timeout.

 ### 8.3 Results

 On this iteration we have implemented data augmentation at test.